kosmo-us/speed-math/readme.md

 - Change to "app" directory
 - Excute <code>python main.py</code> in your terminal

-This needs to have python3 installed on your machine, recommended python version: python3
+This needs to have python3 installed on your machine, recommended python version: python 3.6+

 ### Implementations to come: